 that narrowing the digital divide for all countries and all people is essential to achieving the Sustainable Development Goals (SDGs) and implementing the Global Digital Compact (GDC), especially for women and girls, youth, indigenous peoples, older persons, persons with disabilities, and persons with specific needs;

-that new and emerging telecommunications/ ICT when context appropriate to the specific needs of communities and marginalised groups, play a pivotal role in enhancing universal and meaningful connectivity, driving innovation, and supporting inclusive growth, enabling smarter solutions and greater accessibility across sectors;
+that new and emerging telecommunications/ ICT, when context appropriate to the specific needs of communities and marginalised groups, play a pivotal role in enhancing universal and meaningful connectivity, driving innovation, and supporting inclusive growth, enabling smarter solutions and greater accessibility across sectors;

-that the rapid development of new and emerging telecommunication/ ICT technologies, applications and tools is having an impact on the evolution of the digital divide,
+that the rapid development of new and emerging telecommunication/ ICT technologies, applications, and tools is having an impact on the evolution of the digital divide,

 is of view

-[that resilient, safe, inclusive, and interoperable digital public infrastructure inter-alia digital identification and interoperable financial platforms designed with a people-centred approach and tailored to national contexts facilitate verification of identity providing access to telecommunication/ICT services and promote Social and financial inclusion;]
+[that resilient, safe, inclusive, and interoperable digital public infrastructure inter-alia, digital identification and interoperable financial platforms designed with a people-centred approach and tailored to national contexts, facilitate verification of identity, providing access to telecommunication/ICT services, and promote Social and financial inclusion;]

-that governments are encouraged to prioritize investments in expanding the latest broadband infrastructure to unserved and underserved areas to ensure universal access to high-speed internet at affordable price.
-By improving infrastructure and updating regulations, these investments help bridge the digital divide, enabling more people to participate in the digital economy, access essential services, and improve their quality of life;
+that governments are encouraged to prioritize investments in expanding the latest broadband infrastructure to unserved and underserved areas to ensure universal access to high-speed internet at an affordable price.
+By improving infrastructure and updating regulations, these investments help bridge the digital divide, enabling more people to participate in the digital economy, access essential services, and improve their quality of life.

 that implementing targeted digital literacy and skills training programs can help bridge the skills gap and address the barrier to internet adoption and use, particularly for women, persons with disabilities, youth, and older persons.
-Digital literacy programs may aim to equip individuals with essential skills to navigate and utilize telecommunications/ICT technologies, applications and tools effectively.
+Digital literacy programs may aim to equip individuals with essential skills to navigate and utilize telecommunications/ICT technologies, applications, and tools effectively.
 These programs may cover basic computer skills, internet navigation, mobile phone skills, software proficiency, online communication, and cybersecurity awareness.
-The benefits of these programmes include enhanced employability, social inclusion, awareness of cyber threats and continuous learning;
+The benefits of these programmes include enhanced employability, social inclusion, awareness of cyber threats, and continuous learning.

 that creating policies which promote equality for communities facing systemic barriers and support the inclusion of marginalised groups of society in the digital economy can help address cultural barriers.
-These policies should include, equal access for all to technology targeted digital literacy programs, careers in STEM for women, and accessible technology for older persons;
+These policies should include equal access for all to technology targeted digital literacy programs, careers in STEM for women, and accessible technology for older persons.

 that digital skills can help leverage telecommunication/ICT services and technologies for sustainable development;

-that civil society and community groups can make an important contribution to supporting marginalized groups of the society inter-alia women and older persons in accessing and using telecommunications/ICTs;
+that civil society and community groups can make an important contribution to supporting marginalized groups of society inter-alia, women, and older persons, in accessing and using telecommunications/ICTs;

 that stakeholders should work together to build progress towards universal access to high-speed internet;

-that the ITU within its mandate should continue to collaborate closely with other UN agencies, international organizations, and other stakeholders concerning connectivity and bridging digital divides, particularly on gender and age-related issues;
+that the ITU, within its mandate, should continue to collaborate closely with other UN agencies, international organizations, and other stakeholders concerning connectivity and bridging digital divides, particularly on gender and age-related issues;

 that inclusive regulatory and governance approaches, such as multi-stakeholder universal connectivity roadmaps and community-based regulatory strategies, are essential to ensure responsiveness to underserved populations;